FSRA Stakeholder Advisory Committee – Pensions

-FSRA is looking for members for an initial one-year term commencing in November 2019 and this term may be renewed by FSRA for one additional year to allow for membership to be staggered so to provide continuity to the Committee.
+FSRA is looking for members for a two-year term commencing in Spring 2022 and this term may be renewed by FSRA for one additional year to allow for membership to be staggered so to provide continuity to the Committee.

 FSRA will publish the names of the members of the Pensions SAC on its website.

 FSRA will support the Stakeholders Advisory Committee for Pensions through its Executive Vice President (“EVP”), Pensions or her delegate and by other identified FSRA staff members.
 The EVP will select the Chair and Vice-Chair of the committee.
 The EVP will work with the Chair on setting meeting agendas.

 4. Public process, input from others and disclosure